Edwards Lifesciences Co. (NYSE:EW) Short Interest Update

 Edwards Lifesciences Co.
-(NYSE:EW – Get Rating) was the target of a large increase in short interest during the month of October.
+(NYSE:EW – Get Rating) was the target of a significant increase in short interest in the month of October.
 As of October 31st, there was short interest totalling 8,110,000 shares, an increase of 8.9% from the October 15th total of 7,450,000 shares.
-Based on an average trading volume of 3,730,000 shares, the short-interest ratio is currently 2.2 days.
-Approximately 1.3% of the company’s shares are short sold.
+Currently, 1.3% of the company’s shares are sold short.
+Based on an average daily volume of 3,730,000 shares, the short-interest ratio is presently 2.2 days.

-In other Edwards Lifesciences news, VP Daveen Chopra sold 4,000 shares of the firm’s stock in a transaction on Friday, October 14th.
-The shares were sold at an average price of $84.77, for a total value of $339,080.00.
-Following the sale, the vice president now owns 18,911 shares of the company’s stock, valued at approximately $1,603,085.47.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-In other news, VP Daveen Chopra sold 4,000 shares of Edwards Lifesciences stock in a transaction dated Friday, October 14th.
-The shares were sold at an average price of $84.77, for a total transaction of $339,080.00.
-Following the sale, the vice president now owns 18,911 shares of the company’s stock, valued at approximately $1,603,085.47.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Michael A. Mussallem sold 19,875 shares of Edwards Lifesciences stock in a transaction dated Monday, November 14th.
-The shares were sold at an average price of $74.15, for a total transaction of $1,473,731.25.
-Following the sale, the chief executive officer now directly owns 157,353 shares in the company, valued at approximately $11,667,724.95.
+In other Edwards Lifesciences news, VP Daveen Chopra sold 4,000 shares of the company’s stock in a transaction that occurred on Friday, October 14th.
+The stock was sold at an average price of $84.77, for a total transaction of $339,080.00.
+Following the sale, the vice president now directly owns 18,911 shares in the company, valued at $1,603,085.47.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other news, VP Daveen Chopra sold 4,000 shares of the stock in a transaction that occurred on Friday, October 14th.
+The stock was sold at an average price of $84.77, for a total value of $339,080.00.
+Following the sale, the vice president now directly owns 18,911 shares in the company, valued at $1,603,085.47.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CEO Michael A. Mussallem sold 19,875 shares of the stock in a transaction that occurred on Monday, November 14th.
+The stock was sold at an average price of $74.15, for a total value of $1,473,731.25.
+Following the completion of the sale, the chief executive officer now owns 157,353 shares in the company, valued at $11,667,724.95.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 94,525 shares of company stock valued at $7,644,070 in the last quarter.
-Insiders own 1.29% of the company’s stock.
+Insiders have sold a total of 94,525 shares of company stock worth $7,644,070 over the last ninety days.
+Company insiders own 1.29% of the company’s stock.

 Institutional Trading of Edwards Lifesciences